Cava (Spanish wine)

-Marketing Cava as "Spanish champagne" is no longer permitted under European Union law, since Champagne has a Protected Geographical Status (PGS).
-Colloquially it is still called champán or champaña in Spanish or xampany in Catalan.
-Today it is defined by law as a "quality sparkling wine produced in a designated region" (Vino Espumoso de Calidad Producido en una Región Determinada, VECPRD).
+Marketing cava as "Spanish champagne" is no longer permitted under European Union law, since "champagne" has a protected geographical status (PGS).
+(Colloquially, however, cava is still called champán or champaña in Spanish, or champú in Argentinian Spanish, or xampany in Catalan.)
+Today, cava is defined by law as a "quality sparkling wine produced in a designated region" (Vino Espumoso de Calidad Producido en una Región Determinada, VECPRD).

 The word champán in Spanish is not to be confused with achampañado, a colloquial term for the non-traditional sparkling wines.
 These achampañados wines are generally cheaper, are served by the bottle at bars or restaurants specializing in them and hence these establishments are called by the same name, i.e. achampañado.
 This is not cava, but it is a somewhat popular drink as well.